Limits on the Statistical Description of Charged de Sitter Black Holes: Conclusions

 In contrast to results for the heat capacity using the normalization by Gibbons and Hawking, we find that the heat capacity remains finite and large for Nariai black holes, sufficiently far away from the ultracold point.
 For cold and ultracold black holes, however, we find the same result for the heat capacity, which vanishes in these extremal limits.
-Our results therefore suggest that there is no breakdown of the thermodynamic description along the Nariai branch (away from the ultracold point).
+Our results therefore suggest that away from the ultracold point there is no breakdown of the thermodynamic description along the Nariai branch.

 For this reason, we also do not expect to see large (quantum) corrections in this limit, and it would be very interesting to confirm this prediction by an explicit one-loop computation that takes into account the physical normalization of the Killing vector.
 Intriguingly, the results of \cite{Arnaudo:2025btb} on Kerr-de Sitter black holes seem to point into this direction.
 Using the DHS formula \cite{Denef:2009kn}, the authors of \cite{Arnaudo:2025btb} identified whether log-$T$ corrections are present in the different extremal limits from the quasi-normal mode spectrum.
 Similar to our results, they find log-$T$ corrections for the cold and ultracold branch, but an absence of log-$T$ corrections for Nariai black holes.
-Although their approach focuses on rotating black holes and does not seem to rely on Bousso-Hawking normalization, we find this connection intriguing and we believe it warrants further investigation.\footnote{We believe that their approach effectively implements our choice of normalization through the boundary conditions of the quasinormal modes.}
+Although their approach focuses on rotating black holes and does not seem to rely on Bousso-Hawking normalization, we find this connection intriguing and we believe it warrants further investigation\footnote{We believe that their approach effectively implements our choice of normalization through the boundary conditions of the quasinormal modes.}.

 It is also instructive to compare our findings with those of \cite{Maulik:2025phe,Blacker:2025zca}, which reported log-$T$ corrections for both cold and charged Nariai black holes.
 These studies derived corrections to the partition function by analyzing the (near-) zero modes of the Euclidean gravitational path integral.
 Specifically, in the Nariai limit, these zero modes are related to what is sometimes referred to as the large diffeomorphisms of the near-horizon de Sitter region.
 Since the appropriate evaluation of these modes involves a complexification of the geometry that takes one outside of the static patch, this seems to implicitly rely on a choice of reference frame different from ours.
 We therefore expect that their approach, phrased in terms of the heat capacity, corresponds to a normalization of the Killing vector different from the Bousso-Hawking one.